simbricks/simbricks/doc/learn/disk-images.rst

 prototype scripts, how SimBricks can build them for you, where the files come from, and how per-run inputs and outputs flow through a simulation.

-There are two ways to get an image, and they mix freely:
+There are three ways to get an image, and they mix freely:

+- **Use one SimBricks publishes.** The distro images are ready to boot and carry the drivers for the simulated devices.
+Name one in the script and the Runner downloads it — see :ref:`sec-disk-images-distro`.
 - **Bring one you built.** Any tooling that produces a qcow2 or raw image works — packer, a distribution's cloud image, ``virt-install``, your own scripts, whatever your group already uses.
 SimBricks never needs to know how it was made.
-- **Describe it in the virtual prototype script.** Start from an image of the first kind and list the changes you want on top of it.
+- **Describe it in the virtual prototype script.** Start from an image of either kind and list the changes you want on top of it.
 SimBricks builds the result on the Runner when the run is prepared, and reuses it for later runs.

-The second is not a replacement for the first: it exists because the common case — an existing base image plus a package to install and a few files to copy in — should not require a separate build pipeline, a second repository, or a manual copy step onto a shared Runner.
+The last is not a replacement for the others: it exists because the common case — an existing base image plus a package to install and a few files to copy in — should not require a separate build pipeline, a second repository, or a manual copy step onto a shared Runner.